Introduction

 Physical Examination

-The physical examination for LUTS should entail a digital rectal examination to approximate prostate size and screen for prostate malignancy.[42]
-Inspection of the external genitalia is vital to identify pathologies such as meatal stenosis, lichen sclerosis, and phimosis, which are critical considerations before cystoscope insertion.
+The physical examination for LUTS should entail a digital rectal examination to approximate prostate size and screen for prostate malignancy.[47]
+Inspection of the external genitalia is vital for identifying pathologies such as meatal stenosis, lichen sclerosis, and phimosis, critical considerations before cystoscope insertion.

 Preoperative Workup